munozalexander/MetNet/README.md

 # Teaching with MetNet
 If you are interested in using MetNet as a teaching tool in your classroom, please contact us [here](https://goo.gl/forms/4T8HIbKcxiWdPMgC3).
-We will do everything we can to facilitate the process free of charge!
+We will do everything we can to facilitate the process!

 # Screenshots
 ***MetNet shows key metabolic intermediates attached by enzymatic arrows:***